chisumo2016/renting-office-app/reservation.md

     - Must have at least one photo if it's approved

 #TODO
- [] Office approval status should be pending pr approved only .. no rejected  (remove rejected in office model, officeFactory)
+ [x] Office approval status should be pending pr approved only .. no rejected  (remove rejected in office model, officeFactory)
- [] Store Office inside a database transaction
+ [x] Store Office inside a database transaction(OfficeController)

 ## Update Office Endpoint
+[ x ] Create an endpoint in the api file

 [ ] Must be authenticated  & email verified

+   NB:abstract the validation (create and update)

 [ ] Token (if exists) must allow `office.update`

 [ ] Can only update their own offices

 [ ] Validation

 [] Mark as pending when critical attributed are updated and notify admin

 ## Create Office Endpoint